-We have not found a monument for Emma but know she was buried in Mill Road Cemetery because of a newspaper article we were sent.
+We have not found a monument for Emma but know she was buried in the parish area of St Andrew the Less in the Cemetery because of a newspaper article we were sent.

 Emma Saggers (née Farrow) (1839 – 1920)

 Emma was born in Bottisham, Cambridgeshire, the eldest child of Martin and Harriet Farrow.
 Martin was an agricultural labourer.
 She may then have gone into service of some kind or taken a job in Cambridge as she was not living at home in 1861.
 When she married her address was given as New Street.